On the Minimax Regret in Online Ranking with Top-k Feedback: Minimax Regret Rate for P@n

-The negated P@n does not satisfy Assumption \ref{ass:rl_strictly_increasing} because $f^s$ is not strictly increasing, so Theorem \ref{thm:rl} does not apply to negated P@n.
 In the following, the ranking loss measure is negated P@n unless otherwise stated.
-To establish a minimax regret rate for P@n, we need first to identify the classification of actions and their corresponding cell decomposition. \begin{lem}[Classification of actions for P@n] For negated P@n, each of the learner's actions $\sigma_i$ is Pareto-optimal. \end{lem} Next, we characterize neighboring action pairs for negated P@n. \begin{lem}[Neighboring action pairs for P@n] For negated P@n, a pair of learner's actions $\{\sigma_i, \sigma_j\}$ is a neighboring action pair if and only if there is exactly one pair of objects $\{a,b\}$ such that $a \in A_i$, $a \in B_j$, $b \in B_i$, and $b \in A_j$, where $A_i = \{ a : \I(\sigma_{i}^{-1}(a) \le n) = 1 \}$, $B_i = \{ b : \I(\sigma_{i}^{-1}(b) \le n) = 0 \}$, and $A_j$ and $B_j$ are defined similarly. \end{lem} \begin{rem} From Lemma \ref{lem:p@n_neighboring_action_pairs}, for neighboring action pair $\{\sigma_i, \sigma_j\}$, we know there is exactly one pair of objects $\{a,b\}$ such that $a \in A_i$, $a \in B_j$, $b \in B_i$, and $b \in A_j$, where $A_i, A_j, B_i, B_j$ are defined as in Lemma \ref{lem:p@n_neighboring_action_pairs}.
-Using definition of negated P@n, we can see $l_i - l_j$ contains $2^{m-1}$ nonzero entries, of which $2^{m-2}$ entries are $1$ and $2^{m-2}$ entries are $-1$.
+To establish a minimax regret rate for P@n, we first need to identify the classification of actions and their corresponding cell decomposition. \begin{lem}[Classification of actions for P@n] For negated P@n, each of the learner's actions $\sigma_i$ is Pareto-optimal. \end{lem} Next, we characterize neighboring action pairs for negated P@n. \begin{lem}[Neighboring action pairs for P@n] For negated P@n, a pair of learner's actions $\{\sigma_i, \sigma_j\}$ is a neighboring action pair if and only if there is exactly one pair of objects $\{a,b\}$ such that $a \in A_i$, $a \in B_j$, $b \in B_i$, and $b \in A_j$, where $A_i = \{ a : \sigma_{i}^{-1}(a) \le n\}$, $B_i = \{ b : \sigma_{i}^{-1}(b) > n \}$, and $A_j$ and $B_j$ are defined similarly. \end{lem} \begin{rem} From Lemma \ref{lem:p@n_neighboring_action_pairs}, for neighboring action pair $\{\sigma_i, \sigma_j\}$, we know there is exactly one pair of objects $\{a,b\}$ such that $a \in A_i$, $a \in B_j$, $b \in B_i$, and $b \in A_j$, where $A_i, A_j, B_i, B_j$ are defined as in Lemma \ref{lem:p@n_neighboring_action_pairs}.
+Using the definition of negated P@n, we can see that $l_i - l_j$ contains $2^{m-1}$ nonzero entries, of which $2^{m-2}$ entries are $1$ and $2^{m-2}$ entries are $-1$.
 Moreover, if $R_s(a) = 1$ and $R_s(b) = 0$ for the $s$-th ($1 \leq s \leq 2^m$) relevance, then the $s$-th entry of $l_i - l_j$ is $-1$.
 If $R_s(a) = 0$ and $R_s(b) = 1$ for the $s$-th ($1 \leq s \leq 2^m$) relevance, then the $s$-th entry of $l_i - l_j$ is $1$.
-If $R_s(a) = R_s(b)$ for the $s$-th ($1 \leq s \leq 2^m$) relevance, then the $s$-th entry of $l_i - l_j$ is $0$. \end{rem} Then we characterize the neighborhood action set for a neighboring action pair. \begin{lem}[Neiborhood action set for P@n] For neighboring action pair $\{\sigma_i, \sigma_j\}$, the neighborhood action set is $N_{i,j}^{+} = \{k: 1 \le k \le m!, l_k = l_i \text{ or } l_k = l_j\}$. \end{lem} \begin{rem} Negated P@n says that it only matters the way of partitioning $m$ objects into 2 sets $A$ and $B$ as in Lemma \ref{lem:p@n_pareto_optimal_actions}.
+If $R_s(a) = R_s(b)$ for the $s$-th ($1 \leq s \leq 2^m$) relevance, then the $s$-th entry of $l_i - l_j$ is $0$. \end{rem} Then, we characterize the neighborhood action set for a neighboring action pair. \begin{lem}[Neiborhood action set for P@n] For neighboring action pair $\{\sigma_i, \sigma_j\}$, the neighborhood action set is $N_{i,j}^{+} = \{k: 1 \le k \le m!, l_k = l_i \text{ or } l_k = l_j\}$. \end{lem} \begin{rem} Negated P@n says that it only matters the way of partitioning $m$ objects into 2 sets $A$ and $B$ as in Lemma \ref{lem:p@n_pareto_optimal_actions}.
 For a fixed partition $A$ and $B$, we can permute objects within $A$ and within $B$, and all such permutations give the same loss vector and the same cell.
 Thus, there are duplicate actions in P@n, but no degenerate actions. \end{rem} We are prepared to state the local observability theorem for P@n.
-The proof uses the same technique as that of Theorem \ref{thm:rl}. \begin{thm}[Local observability for P@n] For fixed $n$ such that $1 \le n \le m$, with respect to loss matrix $L$ and feedback matrix $H$ for P@n, the local observability holds for all $1 \le k \le m$. \end{thm} \textbf{Minimax regret rate for P@n.} It is not hard to see this game contains many duplicate actions (but no degenerate actions, as we will show) since P@n only cares about objects ranked in the top $n$ position, irrespective of the order.
-The minimax regret does not directly follow from Theorem 2 of \citet{Bartok14}.
-However, a recent paper \citet{Lattimore18} has proved that locally observable games enjoy $\tilde {\Theta}(T^{1/2})$ minimax regret, regardless of the existence of duplicate actions.
-This shows the minimax regret for P@n is
+The proof uses the same technique as that in the proof of Theorem \ref{thm:rl}. \begin{thm}[Local observability for P@n] For fixed $n$ such that $1 \le n \le m$, with respect to loss matrix $L$ and feedback matrix $H$ for P@n, the local observability holds for all $1 \le k \le m$. \end{thm}